greenwyrt/plover2CAT/user_manual.md

 - Close: This closes the transcript.
 - Quit: This quits Plover2CAT.

+### The Edit Menu

+For more detail, go to the [editing](#editing) section.
+There is a 10-action history for undo/redo.

+- Lock Cursor at End: If checked, the cursor will be placed at end during writing, and all text is "appended" to end of document.
+- Capture All Steno Input: If checked, all writing through Plover will be tracked, and text emitted into editor, regardless of whether editor window is in focus.
+By default, no writing to editor when window is not in focus.
+- Add Custom Dict: Add a custom dictionary to the transcript.
+See  [transcript dictionaries](#transcript-dictionaries) for details.
+- Remove Transcript Dictionary: Removes a loaded transcript dictionary.
+This will remove both from the Plover instance and the configuration file, but not delete the actual file.
+- Merge Paragraphs: Merges two paragraphs together.
+- Split Paragraphs: Splits one paragraph into two.
+- Cut: cut text (and underlying steno) from paragraph.
+- Copy: copy text (and underlying steno) from paragraph.
+- Paste: paste text (and underlying steno) into paragraph.
+- Normal Copy: copies text only.
+- Undo: Undo one action ie merge, cut if available.
+- Redo: Redo the undone action if available.
+- Find/Replace Pane: shows the "Find and Replace" pane if visible.
+See [Find and Replace](#find-and-replace) section for details.

 ### The Audiovisual Menu

 This menu contains items related to audiovisual files.